Azure/azure-service-operator/docs/hugo/content/introduction/multitenant-deployment.md

 To deploy the operator in single-operator multi-tenant mode:

 1. Follow the normal ASO [installation](https://azure.github.io/azure-service-operator/#installation)
-2. To use namespace scoped credential, create a credential secret named `aso-credential` in a namespace.
-Using this, all the resources in a namespace will use namespace scoped credential.
+2. To use namespace scoped credential, create a credential secret named `aso-credential` in the desired namespace.
+Using this, all the resources in that namespace will use namespace scoped credential.
 3. To use per-resource credential, create a credential secret and add an annotation to the resource like `serviceoperator.azure.com/credential-from: <SECRET_NAMESPACE>/<SECRET_NAME>`

 ### Example Secret